project-ida/two-state-quantum-systems/src/06-excitation-transfer-revisited.md

 ```

 <!-- #region -->
 Fig. 11 shows us a kind of hybrid between radiative and non-radiative excitation transfer.
 Although the TLS transition energies are not matched ($\Delta E_1 - \Delta E_2 = 2$), the excitation can move from TLS_1 to TLS_2 by emitting a number of bosons to make up the energy difference.
-In this case, 2 bosons are emitted which allows us to Rabi oscillate between $|1,+, - \rangle $ and $|3,-, + \rangle $.
+In this case, 2 bosons are emitted which allows us to Rabi oscillate between state $|1,+, - \rangle $ and state $|3,-, + \rangle $.

 > Side note, this resonance is very sensitive, try re-running the simulation with `H = 4.5*two_state_1 + 2.5*two_state_2 + 1*bosons + 0.1*interaction_1 + 0.1*interaction_2` and you'll find no excitation transfer at all